pacholoamit/pachtop/README.md

     </a>
     <br />
 </p>
-Pachtop is a cross-platform desktop application built with Rust that allows you to monitor your system resources in real time.
+Pachtop is a lightweight, performant, and opensource system monitor that provides real-time monitoring of your system's performance, application monitoring, and detailed system information.
+Built with Rust and Tauri

 <br/>
 <br/>